NumiLang/numi/README.md

 # Numi
 Numi is a general-purpose, high-level and object-oriented programming language.
-It compiles to C++ and allows compatibility with it.
+It compiles to C and allows compatibility with it.

 ## Building